 College towns are often described as lively, hip, and creative because of the businesses that cater to younger people — food trucks, boutique shops, cheap eats.
 These areas are often home to tech start-ups, too — thanks to students or recent graduates — and many college towns find their way onto “best of” lists thanks to student-friendly factors like the local job market, housing affordability, walkability, green spaces, and creative arts.

 But what is life like for international students who go off campus in a college town?
-Here, we profile three welcoming towns with international-friendly universities — Auburn, Alabama; Lawrence, Kansas; and Oxford, Mississippi.
+Here, we profile three welcoming towns with international-friendly universities — Auburn, Alabama; Lawrence, Kansas; and Spokane, Washington.
 Will one of them be your new home away from home?

 Auburn, Alabama